navpil/loggol/Readme.md

 Please note - `log4j/reload4j` and `commons-logging` classes may be included by dependencies intended for supporting other logging mechanisms.
 As an example, in case you only use `reload4j`, its implementation can be added by `slf4j-reload4j` module.
-But in case you don't use `slf4j` and thus decided not to uase `slf4j-reload4j` dependency, then `reload4j` will simply not work.
+But in case you don't use `slf4j` and thus decided not to use `slf4j-reload4j` dependency, then `reload4j` will simply not work.
-In these cases you should include `reload4j` by itself.
+In these cases you should include `reload4j` manually.
-Alternatively you can still go with the setup made by this project if you don't mind few more unused jar files added.
+However, even if you don't use the `slf4j` in your project, you might need to keep the `slf4j-reload4j`, because for example in `log4j` profile logging for JUL bridges as follows:

+    JUL -> log4j2 -> slf4j -> reload4j.

 ## Logging library description